jwchoi95/PaperCrawler/README.md

 <h3 align="left">Tutorials for implementing paper crawling from WoS </h3>

 </p>
-This is an example of collecting papers from WoS search enginer.
+This is an example of collecting papers from WoS search engine.

 ## Requirements
 - BeautifulSoup